viv1729/Bias-Free-Hatespeech-Detection/README.md

 Analysing the content of the tweet - Depending on presence of certain words we are labelling a tweet as hate/non-hate.

 ### Categorization of Bias:
-Given tagged dataset had four labels - Sexist, Racist, Neither and Both.
-But since we are dealing with a binary classification problem, all racist tweets are labelled as 1, and the rest , labelled as 0
+Dataset used for this project contains $~24$k tweets with four labels - Sexist, Racist, Neither and Both.
+But since we are dealing with a binary classification problem, all racist tweets are labelled as 1, and the rest, labelled as 0.

-`Feature Space`
+### Feature Space
 $F_y :{F_{y1}, F_{y2},......,F_{yk}}$ and $F_z : {F_{z1}, F_{z2},......,F_{zk}}$